sergey-goncharov/haskell-meta-semantics/icfp25-artifact/README.md

 - ``BigStep.hs``: Implements abstract big-step SOS, its operational model, and the translation from small-step (separated HO-GSOS) to big-step
 - ``Examples.hs``: Implements the omega-f-g language from the introduction of the paper, together with xCL and those its versions from the "Case Studies" Section (Sec.
 6) that live in the category of sets.
-- ``Benchmark.hs``: Contains tests and instructions to run them, showing the results of the small-step (presented by multi-step transition) and big-step specifications.
+- ``Tests.hs``: Contains tests and instructions to run them, showing the results of the small-step (presented by multi-step transition) and big-step specifications.
 - ``Utils.hs``: Defines an auxiliary function to help with the presentation.

 ## Requirements